Protecting Yourself, Family and Friends

 - Visit OFCOM's website.

-Please be aware that if you are a Sky or BT phone customer they offer a free call blocking service, select the links below to learn more about these services:
+Please be aware that if you are a Wightfibre, Sky, Talk Talk or BT phone customer they offer a free call blocking service, select the links below to learn more about these services:

 Call Blocker Units

 If you receive a lot of unwanted calls you can install a call blocker.
-The Trading Standards Service recommends the True Call service, to learn more about True Call and the services it can provide please click here to visit the website.
+The Trading Standards Service recommends the True Call service, visit the True Call website for more information.

 You can now choose to stop email, telephone, addressed post, and/or text messages from a selected charity or charities by: